alv22/anointer/README.md

 Or, if thou art a developer of the faith:

 1. Clone this repository
-2. Serve `index.html` locally
+2. Run `npm install` to gather the sacred dependencies
+3. Run `npm run dev` to summon the development server
-3. Drag the bookmarklet to your toolbar
+4. Drag the bookmarklet to your toolbar

 ---